Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

 It’s always hard to rate hiking difficulty because everyone is different.
 However, I do believe this was a moderate to strenuous hike.
-There is a lot of up and down in the route.
+There are a lot of ups and downs in the route.
 But the good news is that you don’t have to deal with altitude.

-My last day of hiking the Ogumotori-goe section was brutal going up 2,600 feet in 2.5 miles.
+My last day of hiking the Ogumotori-goe section was brutal, going up 2,600 feet in 2.5 miles.
 And then you had to go back down about 2000 feet to the temple!
 It was a hard day; my knees were screaming.
-Plus – it was at the end of the hike when my body was already pretty severely tired from the previous 4 days of hiking!
+Plus – it was at the end of the hike when my body was already pretty severely tired from the previous four days of hiking!

 Lodging